jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_configuration.rst

 :Type: ``string``
 :Default: ``string(5) "https"``

-URI scheme to use when connecting connect.
+URI scheme to use when connecting.
 The SDK uses "https" endpoints (i.e., uses SSL/TLS connections) by default.
 You can attempt to connect to a service over an unencrypted "http" endpoint by setting ``scheme`` to "http".